-Wetting is an interfacial phenomenon that concerns the ability of liquids to maintain contact with solid or liquid substrates.
+Wetting is an interfacial phenomenon that concerns the ability of liquids to maintain contact with solid, or liquid substrates.
 Specifically, the study of wetting focuses on understanding the relationship between bulk phase transitions and surfaces.
 Indeed, a rich variety of phase transitions occur when bulk and surface degrees of freedom are coupled [1-11].
 Clearly, this problem is extremely vast and rich.
-Wetting phenomena have been investigated in a variety of systems ranging from classical ones, such as in liquid-vapor phase transitions or binary liquid mixtures of linear alkanes and methanol, to polymeric mixtures, superfluid 4He on thin cesium substrates, liquid 3He on superfluid 4He, dilute ultracold gases undergoing Bose-Einstein condensation, and many others [12-19].
+Wetting phenomena have been investigated in a variety of systems ranging from classical ones, such as in liquid-vapor phase transitions or binary liquid mixtures of linear alkanes and methanol, to polymeric mixtures, superfluid 4He on thin cesium substrates, liquid 3He on superfluid 4He, dilute ultra-cold gases undergoing Bose-Einstein condensation, and many others [12-19].

 In this study, we focus on the dynamics and the equilibrium configuration of the wetting layer that can form within the coexistence region accompanying a quantum first-order phase transition [20-24].
 Several attempts to disclose the wetting phenomenon in the quantum realm have relied on the quantum-classical mapping, i.e., on the idea that the properties of d-dimensional quantum systems at zero temperature across a phase transition correspond to those of classical systems in higher dimensions [25].
 Adopting a simple fully connected quantum spin Ising model, the authors of Ref.
-[24] observed that the critical properties of wetting in the quantum case indeed correspond to the classical ones in higher dimensions, specifically d + 1 in that mean-field model; however, they found that the singular behavior of quantum fluctuations is different from that of classical fluctuations at finite temperatures.
+[24] observed that the critical properties of wetting in the quantum case indeed correspond to the classical ones in higher dimensions, specifically d+1 in that mean-field model; however, they found that the singular behavior of quantum fluctuations is different from that of classical fluctuations at finite temperatures.
 Commonly, the wetting phenomenon, even in the quantum regime (see, e.g., Ref.
-[26]), has been described within the Landau-Ginzburg framework, as the Cahn's free-energy functional [1].
-There, temperature simply enters as a parameter of the functional that controls the relative depths of the two potential wells, whose crossing defines the first-order bulk phase transition.
-In this work, instead, we investigate whether the wetting phenomenon can be accessed by the dissipative quantum dynamics in the presence of a thermal bath; dynamics that we approximated via a Lindblad equation (LE) of motion for the density matrix of an exactly solvable toy model.
-In the Lindblad approach, the temperature is provided by the bath, and thus it is not a parameter of the system quantum Hamiltonian.
-We show that our approach is able to recover the conventional wetting critical phenomenon for short-range interactions [3].
+[26]), has been described within the Landau-Ginzburg framework, as the

 Specifically, in this article we consider a slab geometry constituted by L layers, which is a discrete version of the model of Ref.
-[24]; each layer is modeled by a quantum Ising model with N fully connected sites.
-In the thermodynamic limit, $N \rightarrow \infty$, the mean-field approximation becomes exact, and the equilibrium state of the single-layer system can be found by solving a set of self-consistency equations.
-The single-layer model possesses already a nontrivial phase diagram that, depending on the form of the spin-spin interactions, can display first- or second-order quantum and thermal phase transitions.
+[24]; each layer is modeled by a quantum Ising model with N fully-connected sites.
+In the thermodynamic limit, $N \to \infty$, the mean-field approximation becomes exact, and the equilibrium state of the single-layer system can be found by solving a set of selfconsistency equations.
+The single-layer model possesses already a non-trivial phase diagram that, depending on the form of the spin-spin interactions, can display firstor second-order quantum and thermal phase transitions.
 Thanks to its simplicity, such a model has been widely employed in the past [27-29], for instance, to study the relaxation dynamics towards equilibrium in the presence of dissipation [30-32].
 We define the single-layer Hamiltonian such that it may undergo a first-order phase transition, and set its parameters so that the single layer is in the coexistence region.
 In addition, we couple each layer to its nearest neighbor layers, as well as to a dissipative bath by means of the Lindblad master equation (LE) [33-35].
 The LE is the most general Markovian, time-local generator for a system density matrix; it is among the most popular master equations, and it has been employed in various and different contexts [36-41].